-The college also has affiliation agreements with other institutions and organizations to provide further study abroad opportunities.
+The College also has affiliation agreements with other institutions and organizations to provide further study abroad opportunities.
 These programs permit students to study in Europe, Russia, Asia, China, Latin America and Africa.
 Services provided by the Off-Campus Studies Office assist students in program selection and preparation for departure with advice on visas, passports, immunizations, cultural adjustment and re-entry.
-Financial aid may be reduced or not be possible with participation in some study-abroad programs.